beehive-lab/TornadoVM/README.md

 * James Clarkson, Christos Kotselidis, Gavin Brown, and Mikel Luján. **Boosting Java Performance Using GPGPUs.** In Architecture of Computing Systems ARCS 2017. [link](https://arxiv.org/abs/1508.06791)

 ### Citation

+Please use the following citation if you use Tornado in your work.

 ```bibtex
 @inproceedings{Clarkson:2018:EHH:3237009.3237016,